PC-Vic/Pattern-Prowess/gist-template.md

 ### OR Operator

-In regular expressions, the OR operator is represented by the pipe symbol '|' which allows you to specify alternative patterns.
+In regular expressions, the OR operator, represented by the pipe symbol |, allows you to specify alternative patterns.
 It means that the regex can match either the pattern on the left side of the | or the pattern on the right side.
-In the email regex "vic123@email.com," we don't have an OR operator.
-The entire regex represents a fixed, exact pattern that must be matched.
+In the email address validation regex pattern, we don't typically use the OR operator to match different email address formats.
+Instead, we use character classes and quantifiers for flexibility.

-example: vic123@email\.com
+/^[A-Za-z0-9._%+-]+@[A-Za-z0-9.-]+\.[A-Za-z]{2,4}$/

-In this pattern, there are no OR operators, which means that the email address must match the characters "vic123@email.com" exactly.
-The absence of an OR operator makes this regex very strict, ensuring that only this specific email address is matched.
+In this pattern, we have a single, cohesive pattern that validates email addresses according to a set of rules and characters, without the need for OR operators.
+The absence of the OR operator makes the regex pattern straightforward and efficient for validating email addresses with specific rules.
+It enforces a clear structure for the email address, including the local part, "@" symbol, domain part, and top-level domain.

 ### Character Classes